Why are we running this project?

 The aim of the program is to support the creation of publications that refute commonly held stereotypes, inspire dialog and promote mutual understanding.

 How does the project work?

 We welcome applications both from newcomers and from established authors, filmmakers, and photographers alike who take interest in conducting first-hand research, visiting authentic places, and creating works that offer new perspectives on other societies to the German speaking public.
-Works from a range of genres are eligible, including literary and essayistic prose, books of photography, children’s and youth literature, feature films and documentaries, and radio or multimedia productions.
+Works from a range of genres are eligible, including literary and essayistic prose, photographic work, children’s and youth literature, feature films and documentaries, and radio or multimedia productions.

-In addition, authors, filmmakers, and photographers from China have the opportunity to receive funding for research in Germany.
+In addition, authors, filmmakers and photographers from China (including Taiwan, Macao, Hong Kong), India, Indonesia, Japan and Vietnam have the opportunity to receive funding for research in Germany.

 Who organizes and supports the project?